RachaelSMathew/sleepTrack/README.md

 **Add to backend/urls.py:**

-To make it accessible to Django we will need to include students/urls.py into root URLconf(i.e., root urls.py) in `urlpatterns`
+To make it accessible to Django we will need to include students/urls.py into root URLconf(i.e., the other urls.py that's not in the microservice folder) in `urlpatterns`

 `path('', include('students.urls'))`